Help With Reading – Learn How Reading Works

 Help with Reading in Ten Simple Steps

 Help with reading can come from a variety of different sources.
-Help with reading begins when parents communicate with their children.
+It begins when parents communicate with their children.
 They answer their child’s questions about text.
 For example “What does that say?”
 A child may ask for help with reading words in favourite stories or help with reading road signs or the words on cereal boxes.
 If parents make use of every opportunity to help with reading before a child starts school, their child could be reading before they ever pass the job over to teachers.
 Help with reading given by parents, family or friends on a regular basis can assist a child enormously.
-Help with reading also comes from practice.
 Never underestimate the value of the help with reading that books can give, especially if they are slightly too difficult.
-It’s easy to learn to read new words because of the context that they are in.
-There are many websites that provide help with reading.
-However, the best help with reading comes from a teacher, tutor or parent who is an expert with phonics and is willing to address each child’s needs individually and systematically.
+A parent who is willing to learn how reading and phonics works and is willing to address each child’s needs individually and systematically, WILL succeed.

 When your child is still a baby, it is a good time to aim to learn how phonics works.
 Your understanding will need to be ahead of what you will need to teach your child.
 When a baby learns to speak, they’re already listening to and imitating the sounds that they hear.
 So, train their perceptive powers to help with reading readiness.
 The first two steps in learning to read tend to happen side by side.
 Help with reading needs to be consistent and in line with your child’s ability to learn.
 Your help with reading can set up your child for a lifetime of successful learning.

 Help with Reading – Step One – Images